Use burndown charts for project tracking.

 1

-As you can see, the Actual Task Completion sometimes met the Planned Task Completion goal, and it sometimes did not.
+As you can see, the Actual Task Completion sometimes met the Planned Task Completion goal, and at other times, it did not.
 Various work and life factors, such as task complexity or an unforeseen challenge, may interfere with your work progress.

-Agile software is another tool used to create burndown charts.
-You can create tables and graphs, track trends, and manage sprints from a single, automated system that’s integrated with all of the other details of your work projects.
-As valuable as a sprint burndown chart is in helping you easily track workflows and sprint progress in real time, it’s just one of the many useful features you’ll find within a comprehensive Agile project management solution like Workfront.
+Workfront is a tool that allows you to create burndown charts.
+You can create tables and graphs, track trends, and manage sprints from a single, automated system that’s integrated with all the other details of your work projects.
+As valuable as a sprint burndown chart is in helping you easily track workflows and sprint progress in real time, it’s just one of the many helpful features you’ll find within a comprehensive Agile project management solution like Workfront.